PayBy/botim-money-docs/docs/2_Online Payment Integration/Checkout/hosted-paypage.md

 ### Create Order
 When the customer confirms to pay, call the [Create order](/docs/createorder) API,  follow the API description to create a request.
 Pass `PAYPAGE` in the **paySceneCode** parameter.

-If the request is successful, Botim Money Business will return the **tokenUrl**, redirect your customer to the URL for the Checkout page returned in the response.
+If the request is successful, Botim Money will return the **tokenUrl**, redirect your customer to the URL for the Checkout page returned in the response.

 Create a success page for the URL you provided in the **redirectUrl**  parameter to display order confirmation message to your customer.
-Botim Money Business will redirect the payer to this page after the payment has been completed on the checkout.<br/>
+Botim Money will redirect the payer to this page after the payment has been completed on the checkout.<br/>

 ### Asynchronous Notification
-If the **notifyUrl** is set in the order creation request, after the transaction, Botim Money Business will send payment result to the url.
+If the **notifyUrl** is set in the order creation request, after the transaction, Botim Money will send payment result to the url.

 ### Change Order Status
 You can initiate [Revoke](/docs/revoke), [Cancel](/docs/cancel), [Refund](/docs/refund) and other operations on the created order.